sgnab/API_Scripting_Python/README.md

-# weather-script
+# Api-scripts
-Simple script to pull out weather information using openweathermap api
+CSome Simple scripts to pull out weather information or sending Textmessages using different Apis such as openweathermap api, Nexmo,...